Tencent/3TS/src/dbtest/src/doc/dynamic_test_doc_python_en.md

 ### File Overview

 `random_do_list.py` randomly generates a series of database operations based on a predefined set of operations while ensuring that the generated operation list contains no illegal patterns.
-This script generates the `do_test_list.txt` file, which contains different test patterns, i.e., specific test file lists.
+This script generates the `do_test_list.txt` file, which contains different test patterns.

 `op_set = ["P", "R", "W", "I"]` # operations involved in the case